Learn more about Projects in QuickBooks Online.

 You can use Projects to track job costs and keep everything in one place.
 Here's what you can do with Projects.

 Yes.
-This is a great way to get a project estimate.
+This is a great way to get a project quote.

 After you create your budget, select the Subdivide by Customer option.
 Then select the customer and project your budget is for.